 You can prevent losing up to 50% of the heat generated in your home from disappearing through the roof.
-This will have a huge effect on your electricity bill allowing you to save more money for holidays, groceries, and anything else that requires a big chunk of change.
+This will have a huge effect on your electricity bill allowing you to save more money for holidays, food shopping, and anything else that requires a big chunk of change.

 How much could I save by insulating my loft?

 Percentages are all good and well but they can be difficult to understand in real-world terms.
-Installing 270mm of loft insulation is reported to give you an annual saving of:
+According to OVO Energy, installing 270mm of loft insulation is reported to give you an annual saving of: